borninthedark/blog/content/about.md

 I’m a passionate, collaborative DevOps Engineer and Cloud Automation Consultant with extensive experience in designing, deploying, and automating scalable infrastructure solutions, particularly in Linux-based environments.
 I thrive in dynamic environments where teamwork and continuous learning are valued.

-I specialize in containerization, particularly using **Docker** and **Docker Compose**, and have a deep understanding of the **Linux** ecosystem.
+I specialize in containerization and orchestration, particularly using **Docker** and **Docker Compose**, and have a deep understanding of the **Linux** ecosystem.
 My goal is to empower teams with efficient, reliable systems and help them move faster while maintaining security and performance.

 ---